£25.00

 Rim Height - the overall height of the rim, measured to the highest point of the rim’s profile.

-Wolber T430 rim, hailing from France and in production during the 1980s.
-Made from aluminium and weighing in at 506 grams.
+Weinmann rim, hailing from Switzerland and in production during the 1970s.
+Made from aluminium and weighing in at 458 grams - pretty lightweight for a rim at that time.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 If you're taking part in L'Eroica or a similar vintage event, this is fully compliant - so rest assured, the pre-1987 police won't lock you up for having the wrong rim!